 Yesterday, I met a 71 year-old retired man at a coffee shop.
 He had a bag full off little Matchbox cars.

-Before taking to him, I watched the scene closely.
+Before talking to him, I watched the scene closely.
 It piqued my interest.
 I saw a boy with his dad looking through the bag the old man was holding and walking away with one.
 Curious, I approached him and asked him about the bag of cars.
 He briefly shared his story.

 It turns out that, he has established himself in the community as a hub for exchanging little toy cars.
 Boys who take a car can return it once they get tired of playing with it and exchange it for a new one when they want to.
 It’s all free and without strings attached (the families know him, too).